leisurehound/SwiftCANLib/README.md

 # License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
-You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0